ryanleh/crowdsurf/README.md

 and
 ```
 cd service/bin/server
-go run . "hint"
+go run . hint
 ```

-On the PIR machine, run the following command:
+The remaining CPU + GPU machines will be for PIR.
+On these machines run:
 ```
+cd service/bin/server
 go run . "pir"
 ```
-Finally, make sure the client machine has access to both machines on port 8728/8729 and run the following command:
+Finally, make sure that all machines accept traffic on ports 8728/8729 and run the following command:
 ```
 cd service
-python3 run_client.py $IP_HINT $IP2_PIR
+python3 run_e2e.py --pir_gpu $GPU_IP --pir_cpu $CPU1_IP --hint $CPU2_IP
 ```
 which will output the costs displayed in Table 12.